apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 HybridBlocks `.hybridize()` method.

 All of MXNet’s predefined layers are HybridBlocks.
-This means that any network consisting entirely of predefined MXNet layers can be compiled and run at faster speeds by calling `.hybridize()`.
+This means that any network consisting entirely of predefined MXNet layers can be compiled and run at much faster speeds by calling `.hybridize()`.

 ## Saving and Loading your models

-Now that you've trained your model, it is a good idea to save the trained model so that you can host the model for inference or so that you can avoid training the model again.
+The Blocks API also includes saving your models during and after training so that you can host the model for inference or avoid training the model again from scratch.
 Another reason would be to train your model using one language (like Python that has a lot of tools for training) and run inference using a different language.

 There are two ways to save your model in MXNet.
 1. Save/load the model weights/parameters only